Why study this course

 Interview or selection process

-No interview process, offer holders will be invited to Applicant Visit days in February or March each year.
+No interview process, offer holders will be invited to Applicant Visit days in Feb/March each year.

 Your tuition fees and how you pay them will depend on your fee status.
 Your fee status could be home, island or overseas.

 Students from the EU, EEA and Switzerland

 If you are an EU, EEA or Swiss national, your tuition fees for 2023/24 be in line with the overseas fees for international students, unless you qualify for home fee status.
 UKCISA have provided information about Brexit and tuition fees.

 Fees for island status

 Learn more about the undergraduate fees for students from the Channel Islands or the Isle of Man.